th0r0nd0r/coding-practice/notes/data_structures/graphs.md

 - **Multigraphs:** graphs in which we allow loops and parallel edges

 ### Euler Paths/Circuits
-- A graph hsa an euler circuit *only* if all vertices have *even degree*
+- Circuits: A graph hsa an euler circuit *only* if all vertices have *even degree*
+- Paths: all vertices have even degree *except* two that have odd degree